 The section of the East Coast Greenway that runs through New Hampshire is also known as the New Hampshire Seacoast Greenway.
 Travelers enter New Hampshire from the north along a road-separated walkway over the Memorial Bridge.
 From there, the interim 20-mile route stays on the road, hugging closely to the coast and offering continuous views of the Atlantic Ocean.

-When complete, the New Hampshire spine route will total 16 miles, virtually all of it using the corridor of the Boston and Maine Railroad from Seabrook to Portsmouth.
+When complete, the New Hampshire spine route will total 17 miles, virtually all of it using the corridor of the Boston and Maine Railroad from Seabrook to Portsmouth.
 The railroad right-of-way crosses into Massachusetts, where advocates are working to turn it into a greenway.
 The southernmost portion of this right-of-way (4.5 miles) was acquired by New Hampshire’s Department of Transportation.
-The State of New Hampshire also recently purchased the northern section (10 miles) from Guilford Industries/Pan Am Railways, which is negotiating the sale of the land to the state of New Hampshire for conversion to trail.
+The State of New Hampshire also recently purchased the northern section (10 miles) from Guilford Industries/Pan Am Railways, for conversion to trail.
 This project is currently in planning and design.